openaustralia/planningalerts/README.md

 When you add the ‘data source’ WriteIt loads in all the people in data.
 You will be able to send messages to the people that have an email address.

+Every time you want to add new councillors or change their details, you need to load that data into WriteIt, in addition to [loading the changes into PlanningAlerts](#adding-councillors-for-an-authority).
+On the Writeit ‘data sources’ page you can “fetch new data” to update your available ‘recipients’.

 ###### Sending messages via WriteIt

 PlanningAlerts decides how to send a comment after it is confirmed by the user.